brknsoul/ROCmLibs/README.md

 ### ROCm Library Files for gfx1031 and gfx1032 based AMD GPUs for use in Windows.

 This repo was created to host ROCm Library files for use in the ZLUDA CUDA Wrapper for AMD GPUs
-Download the relevant optimised ROCm Library 7zip file and place them into `%ProgramFiles%\AMD\ROCm\5.7\bin\rocblas\` after renaming the libary folder there to something else (eg "oldlibrary").
+Download the relevant optimised ROCm Library 7zip file and place them into `%ProgramFiles%\AMD\ROCm\5.7\bin\rocblas\` after making a copy of the libary folder there.
 #### Added Optimised_ROCmLibs_gfx1032.7z for gfx1032 (6600)
 #### Added Optimised_ROCmLibs_gfx1031.7z for gfx1031 (6700)